amandangol/reverie/README.md

 - Smart organization with albums and collections
 - Video library for easy access to your video memories
 - Favorites collection for quick access to special moments
+- Google Drive integration for secure backup and restoration
+  - One-click backup of selected albums
+  - Automatic organization in Google Drive
+  - Easy restoration of backed-up content
+  - Secure authentication with Google accounts

 ### 📝 Journal & Memories
 - Create rich journal entries with photos and videos